-Chari et al. (2007b) simulate a prototypical business cycle model estimated by Maximum Likelihood on US data with structural shocks as well as measurement errors.
+Chari, Kehoe and McGrattan (2007b) simulate a prototypical business cycle model estimated by Maximum Likelihood on US data with structural shocks as well as measurement errors.
 They show that the SVAR model with a specification of hours in difference (DSVAR) or in quasi-difference (QDSVAR) leads to a negative response of hours under a business cycle model in which hours respond positively.
 Moreover, they show that a level specification of hours (LSVAR) does not uncover the true response of hours and implies a large upward bias.
-A significant part of their results originates from the inability of SVARs with a finite number of lags to properly capture the true dynamic structure of the model; see also Ravenna (2007).
-This problem can be eliminated if a relevant state variable is introduced in the SVAR model.
+A significant part of their results originates from the inability of SVARs with a finite number of lags to properly capture the true dynamic structure of the model (see also Ravenna, 2007).1 This problem can be eliminated if a relevant state variable is introduced in the SVAR model.
 Unfortunately, the lack of observability of such a variable (for example, capital stock and shocks) makes its use impossible.
 However, even if such a meaningful variable is virtually unobserved, we can always think about observable relevant instrumental variables that share approximatively the same dynamic structure.

-Christiano et al. (2006) argue that SVARs are still a useful guide for developing models.
-They find that most of the disappointing results with SVARs in Chari et al. (2007b) come from the values assigned to the standard errors of shocks in their economy.
-They notably show that when the model is more properly estimated, the standard error of the non-technology shocks is half the standard error of the technology shock.
-In such a case, the bias in SVARs with labour productivity and hours is strongly reduced.
-Evidence from their simulation experiments suggests using other variables which are less sensitive to the volatility of non-technology shocks and/or contain a sizeable part of technology shocks.
+Christiano, Eichenbaum and Vigfusson (2006) argue that SVARs are still a useful guide for developing models.
+They find that most of the disappointing results with SVARs in Chari, Kehoe and McGrattan (2007b) come from the values assigned to the standard errors of shocks in their economy.
+They notably show that when the model is more properly estimated, the standard error of the non-technology shocks is twice lower than the standard error of the technology shock.
+In such a case, the bias in SVARs with labor productivity and hours is strongly reduced.
+Evidence from their simulation experiments suggests using other variables which are less sensitive to the volatility of non-technology shocks and/or which contains a sizeable part of technology shocks.